miniboxing/miniboxing.github.io/arrays.md

 Compiling at this point will yield the following output :

 {% highlight scala %}
 [warn] (...)
 The method MergeSort.mergeSort would benefit from miniboxing type parameter T, since it is instantiated by a primitive type.
 [warn]     val sorted = mergeSort(ary, (a: Int, b: Int) => a < b)
 [warn]                  ^
 [warn] (...)
-The following code instantiating an `MbArray` object cannot be optimized since the type argument is not a primitive type (like Int), a miniboxed type paramter or a subtype of AnyRef.
+The following code instantiating an `MbArray` object cannot be optimized since the type argument is not a primitive type (like Int), a miniboxed type parameter or a subtype of AnyRef.
 This means that primitive types could end up boxed:
 [warn]    val res = MbArray.empty[T](a.length + b.length)
 [warn]                      ^
 [warn] (...)
-The following code instantiating an `MbArray` object cannot be optimized since the type argument is not a primitive type (like Int), a miniboxed type paramter or a subtype of AnyRef.
+The following code instantiating an `MbArray` object cannot be optimized since the type argument is not a primitive type (like Int), a miniboxed type parameter or a subtype of AnyRef.
 This means that primitive types could end up boxed:
 [warn]    val a = MbArray.empty[T](mid)
 [warn]                    ^
 [warn] (...)
-The following code instantiating an `MbArray` object cannot be optimized since the type argument is not a primitive type (like Int), a miniboxed type paramter or a subtype of AnyRef.
+The following code instantiating an `MbArray` object cannot be optimized since the type argument is not a primitive type (like Int), a miniboxed type parameter or a subtype of AnyRef.
 This means that primitive types could end up boxed:
 [warn]    val b = MbArray.empty[T](len - mid)
 [warn]                    ^
 [warn] 5 warnings found